ethz-gtc/npc-engine/README.md

 cargo run --release --example learn
 ```

 A 1-D woodcutter simulation where the agent's performance improves over time due to self learning.
+The amount of wood collected is output after each run.

-An agent must collect wood in a 1-D world, while using a low number of visits for the MCTS.
+An agent must collect wood by cutting down trees in a 1-D world, while using a low number of visits for the MCTS.
-The state value function estimator is not the traditional roll-out simulation, but instead a feed-forward neural network with one hidden layer containing two neurons.
+The state value function estimator in this example is not a standard roll-out simulation, but instead a feed-forward neural network with one hidden layer containing two neurons.
 The simulation is repeated over multiple epochs, each time using the MCTS-based state value estimation to train the neural network for the next epoch using back-propagation.
-This simulations shows that on the course of some hundreads of epochs, the performance of the agent — the amount of wood collected during a certain duration — improves by more than 50 %.
+This simulation shows that over the course of several hundreds epochs, the performance of the agent — the amount of wood collected during a certain duration — improves by more than 50 %.

 With Python 3, `scipy` and `matplotlib` installed, the performance over epochs, averaged over 20 runs, can be seen with the following command: